Parameter optimization for low-rank matrix recovery in hyperspectral imaging: Results

 \subsection{Parameter analysis for $r$}

+The rank parameter $r$ describes the upper bound for the rank of the low-rank matrix describing the noise-free signal of the datacube.
+The value should be as small as possible while not underestimating the noise intensity of the image data.
+Small values provide shorter computational times, while larger values provide higher PSNR values.
 We vary the starting value for the rank parameter $r$ between 1 and 20.
 The other parameters have been kept $p=0.15$, $b=20$, and $s=8$.
 Figure \ref{fig:psnr-r} shows the PSNR values for different values of $r$.
 In general higher values for $r$ provide larger PSNR values.
-A value of $r \geq 4$ looks sufficient.
-The largest gradient step is taken from 1 to 2.
+The analysis has shown that a value of $r \geq 4$ is sufficient.
+The largest gradient step is already taken from $r=1$ to $r=2$.
 The computational times in Matlab are shown in Figure \ref{fig:time-r}.
-Larger rank means larger computational time.
+A larger rank value $r$ results in a larger computational time.
 The computational tests were computed on the Indian Pines data set.

-In the following, we present the psnr, gradient of the psnr, and computational times in seconds in Matlab and Python in Table \ref{tab:rank}.
-Lower rank values are better in terms of computational time and effort.
+In the following, we present the PSNR, the gradient of the PSNR denoted as $\nabla$PSNR, and computational times in seconds in Matlab and Python denoted as $t_{Matlab}$ and $t_{Python}$, respectively, in Table \ref{tab:rank}.
+Lower rank values are better in terms of computational effort.

 The computational effort is significantly more efficient in Matlab.
-The analysis for Indian Pines suggests choosing $r=5$ which provides a good balance between PSNR and computational times.
+The analysis for Indian Pines suggests choosing $r=5$.
+This parameter choice provides a sufficient balance between PSNR and computational time.